jito-foundation/jito-solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 ## Single Node Benchmark Results
 To verify the effectiveness, I ran both 1m slots and 100m slots shred insertion benchmarks on my n2-standard-32 GC instance (32 cores 2800MHz cpu, 128GB memory, 2048GB SSD).
-Each slot contains 25 shreds, and the shreds are inserted with with 8 writers.
+Each slot contains 25 shreds, and the shreds are inserted with 8 writers.
 Here are the summary of the result:

 * FIFO based validator: Shred insertion took 13450.8s, 185.8k shreds/s